cayiregemen/awesome-arguments/README.md

 # awesome-arguments
+# Warning: Do not add articles about the politics of countries.
+A repository dedicated to politics will be created in the future.
 Inspired by [Manjarno](https://github.com/arindas/manjarno).
 It is a waste of time discussing the same things over and over again on the internet.
 Send them a link to this repository instead.
 This repository contains a curated list of arguments and counter-arguments on controversial topics that often provoke heated discussions on the internet.
 The goal is to provide well-reasoned and evidence-based perspectives on these complex issues to elevate the level of debate.